 - Online/virtual interactions (e.g. via Zoom)

-- Note: The start date for each personnel will default to the start date of the session.
-If you wish to adjust this (for example, for staff who will start midway through the session), you may amend their “effective date” to reflect the day they will begin serving in the authorized personnel role.
-You may also change this after submitting your registration form using these instructions.
+- Note: The start date (effective date) for each authorized personnel will default to the start date of the session.
+For personnel who will start midway through the session, you must edit their effective date to reflect the date they will being unsupervised access to youth.

 Step 8.
-Add Another Session:
+Add another session

 - If you want to register another session at this time, use the “Add Another Session” tool at the bottom of the page to add additional sessions.
 You may use the “copy” features to copy details from the session you just entered to the new one.
 Or, simply follow the steps above for each session of the program you will offer.